 An unexcused absence is any absence not covered under the definition of excused or exempt or cumulative absences over 10 days without a doctor's note.
+If a student misses three or more days consecutively, medical documentation is required.

 Tardies